-One of the most common questions brides and grooms have is, "How many of our invited wedding guests will accept and actually show up on our big day?"
-Figuring out how many people to invite is an art, not a science, but there are some general guidelines that will help you out when it comes time to plan for your wedding attendance.
+One of the most common questions brides and grooms have is, "How many of our invited wedding guests will accept and show up on our big day?"
+Figuring out how many people to invite is an art, not a science, but some general guidelines will help you out when it comes time to plan your wedding attendance.

-For absolute maximums, you may want to consider the overall count for attendance.
-If you have a ceremony that will absolutely not seat more than 60 people, then you should be a bit more conservative than the numbers above so you are able to accommodate everyone properly.
+For absolute maximums, you may want to consider the overall count of attendance.
+If you have a ceremony that will not seat more than 60 people, then you should be a bit more conservative than the numbers above so that you can accommodate everyone properly.

-Figuring out who is attending your wedding is an art, not a science.
 It is a smart idea to make an "A" list and a "B" list for your wedding invitations.
-More specifically, you can send your "A" list invitations out approximately eight weeks in advance.
+More specifically, you can send your A-list invitations out approximately eight weeks in advance.
 As you start to receive acceptances and declines regarding attendance, you can start inviting some of the people from your "B" list.
 Starting your wedding guest list can be easy with the right mindset and smart segmentation.